tensorflow/docs/site/en/api_docs/python/tf/compat/v1/layers/conv2d_transpose.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-Use <a href="../../../../tf/keras/layers/Conv2DTranspose.md"><code>tf.keras.layers.Conv2DTranspose</code></a> instead.

 The need for transposed convolutions generally arises from the desire to use a transformation going in the opposite direction